Hilary Duff: 2014–2017: Breathe In. Breathe Out. and television success with Younger

 Duff announced at the D23 Expo in August 2019 that she would reprise her role as the titular character in a revival of the Lizzie McGuire series on the streaming service Disney+.
 The creator Terri Minsky initially was to return as the showrunner, with Duff serving as an executive producer.
 The series' storyline was to revolve around McGuire as a 30-year-old navigating life in New York City.
 However, on January 9, 2020, following the filming of two episodes, it was reported that Minsky departed as showrunner due to "creative differences", and the production of the series was halted.
 The following month, Duff revealed that Disney+ had restricted the project to a PG rating.
 She claimed that restricting it to such rating would be a "disservice" to fans and urged for it to be instead moved to Hulu.
 In August 2020, Duff affirmed that she was "optimistic that [the revival] will happen" and that she would continue filming the revival series following the completion of filming Younger's final season.
 However, on December 16, 2020, she confirmed that the revival was scrapped by Disney+.
 On the same day, Disney issued a statement to USA Today, reasoning that fans of the show "have high expectations for any new stories", and that they would hold off the show "until we are confident we can meet those expectations".

 In November 2019, Duff was announced to be the new co-owner and chief brand officer of Naturalena Brands' line of products: the baby products brand "Happy Little Camper" and its sister company, the feminine care products brand "Veeda".
+The collaboration led to a lawsuit, in which Duff alleged that Naturalena Brands used the COVID-19 pandemic as the reason to end their agreement with Duff.
+Duff and Naturalena Brands reached a settlement in April 2022.

 In February 2020, music producer RAC released the single "Never Let You Go" a cover of the hit from the band Third Eye Blind, which featured both Duff and her husband Matthew Koma on vocals.
 The single was released under the label Counter Records.
 Later that month, Duff made a cameo in the music video for the single "CVS" by Koma's band, Winnetka Bowling League.
 She made another brief cameo in the music video for the band's follow up single, "Kangaroo" which was released in May that year.